gregtwallace/certwarden.com/docs/7_using_certificates/2_client.md

 The first step to using Cert Warden client is to enable it on the relevant certificate in Cert Warden.
-Go to the certificate, expand the `Post Processing` section and click `Enable` under `Cert Warden Client`.
+Go to the certificate, expand the `Post Processing` section look under `Cert Warden Client`.
+Populate `HTTPS Address of Cert Warden Client` with the client's dns name.
+Then click `Generate` to create the needed encryption key.
+Don't forget to `Submit` to save.

-This will generate a `Client AES Key` that you will need to copy and paste into the client configuration.
+You will need to copy the `Client AES Key` for use in the client configuration.

 **Client Example Docker Run:**
 ```